davea42/libdwarf-code/README.md

 ### cmake build

-README.cmake has details on the available cmake options.
+READMEcmake.md has details on the available cmake options.

 We suggest that you will find meson a more satisfactory tool.